Bridget Mutipula

-Bridget Mutipula (born August 5, 2008) is a Canadian soccer player who plays for Vancouver Rise FC Academy in League1 British Columbia, as well as the Vancouver Rise FC in the Northern Super League on a youth development permit.
+Bridget Mutipula (born August 5, 2008) is a professional soccer player who plays for Vancouver Rise FC Academy in League1 British Columbia, as well as the Vancouver Rise FC in the Northern Super League on a youth development permit.
+Born in Zambia, she has represented Canada at under-17 level.

 Early life

 Born in Zambia, Mutipula moved to Canada at age four.
 She began playing youth soccer at age 8 with Halifax Dunbrack SC, also participating in the Nova Scotia REX program, before joining the Whitecaps FC Girls Elite program in June 2023.

 Club career

-In 2023, Mutipula began playing with Whitecaps FC Girls Elite (later re-named Vancouver Rise FC Academy) in League1 British Columbia.
+In 2023, Mutipula began playing with Whitecaps FC Girls Elite (later renamed Vancouver Rise FC Academy) in League1 British Columbia.
 In 2024, she played with the squad at the 2024–25 CONCACAF W Champions Cup.
 In August 2025, she joined Vancouver Rise FC in the Northern Super League on a Youth Development Permit.
-She made her professional debut on August 9, 2025 against Halifax Tides FC.
+She made her professional debut on August 9, 2025, against Halifax Tides FC.